jgaryi/E115_BirdWatchingApp/README.md

 <img src="images/Frontend4.png"  width="800">

-- **Interactive Maps**: This section presents geospatial visualizations of ecological and environmental data, including historical bird sighting locations, habitat conditions (e.g., forest cover, deforestation), and biodiversity hotspots.
+- **Interactive Maps**: presents geospatial visualizations of ecological and environmental data, helping users understand bird habitats and broader conservation contexts.
+Features include:

+    - Species previous sighting locations

+    - Deforestation maps showing forest cover loss

+    - Biodiversity hotspot overlays indicating areas of high ecological value

 <img src="images/Frontend5.png"  width="800">

 Users can interact with the maps by zooming in/out and toggling between multiple data layers, such as land cover classifications, deforestation patterns, and the boundaries of the protected area.
 These interactive features enable a deeper spatial understanding of bird habitats and environmental pressures within Yanachaga Chemillén National Park.

 <img src="images/Deforestation2.png"  width="400"><img src="images/Deforestation.png"  width="400">

+These tools offer a spatially rich perspective on the challenges and significance of habitat conservation within the park.

-- **Audio Upload & Chat Interface**: Allows users to submit recordings and engage with the LLM-based chatbot to ask questions and receive context-aware information about the identified bird species and other bird information of their interest.
+- **Audio Upload & Chat Interface**: allows users to interact directly with the app through audio and/or text.
+Users can:

-  The interface allows uploading audios for bird identification:
+    - Upload bird call recordings for species identification

+    - Submit text questions, or a combination of text and audio

+    - Engage in a conversation with a chatbot (Agent LLM)

+The chatbot provides context-aware responses about bird species, including their behavior, habitat, conservation status, among others.
+The system retains memory of previous interactions, enabling users to refer back to earlier questions or follow up for deeper insights.

 <img src="images/Uploading Audio.png"  width="800">

-  And getting expert information about birds:

-#### PLACEHOLDER FOR ADDING GRAPH

 ## 3. Technical Approach